vhoanghac/Book-Notes/⭐ Money: Master The Game (re-read x2).md

 >
 > **- Warren Buffett**

 Life isn't about waitingf for the storm to pass; it's about learning to dance in the rain.
-It's about removeing the fear in this area of your life so you can focus on what matters most.
+It's about removing the fear in this area of your life so you can focus on what matters most.

 ### Chapter 2.2: "Our fees?
 They're a small price to pay"
 ### Chapter 2.3: "Our returns?
 What you see is what you get"